asmit248/Compiler/README.md

 # Compiler
 Overview
-This project involves the development of a mini compiler using C++/Java/Python.
+This project involves the development of a mini compiler using C++.
 The compiler is designed to translate high-level language code into machine code, implementing key components such as lexical analysis, syntax analysis, and code generation.

 Features
 Lexical Analysis: Tokenizes the input source code, identifying keywords, operators, identifiers, literals, and other tokens.